Heart Disease in Dogs & Cats

 - Chest Radiograph

-This is an x-ray of the heart and lungs.
-This test will provide information about the size and shape of the heart as well as giving us information about the health status of the lungs.
+This test will provide information about the size and shape of the heart and provide insight into the health status of the lungs.

 - Holter monitor/event recorder

 These devices record long periods of the heart’s electrical activity, usually 24 hours to several days.

 This is the most comprehensive test a Cardiologist can perform.
 It is an ultrasound of the heart.
-Here at New York Veterinary Specialty and Emergency Center; our Board Certified Cardiologists use a state-of-the-art human echocardiography machine which provides vital information about the structure and function of the heart.
+Our Board Certified Cardiologists use a state-of-the-art human echocardiography machine which provides vital information about the structure and function of the heart.

 This is when a dye is injected into the heart.
 It is similar to an x-ray, but this provides additional information about the structure and function of the heart.
 It is most frequently utilized in pets with congenital heart disease.